terracenter/gentoo_install/README.md

 ```

 ### Prepare crypt and filesystems
-Before start creating crypt filesystem it's much important to check which is the best performance setup on your system because you can't chenge it once created, so:
+Before start creating crypt filesystem it's much important to check which is the best performance setup on your system because you can't change it once created, so:
 ```
 cryptsetup benchmark
 ```